 The Mazda MX-5 has become a sanctuary for anyone that savours cheap, simple – but ultimately hugely rewarding motoring.
-While the old MX-5 had numerous direct rivals, the new car really is in a class of one, undercutting sports cars such as the BMW Z4, Audi TT Roadster and Mercedes SLK massively on price.

 This is the smallest MX-5 ever built – it’s 100kgs lighter than the car it replaces.
 Mazda’s attention to detail (when it comes to weight) makes its presence felt both on the straights and in the corners.
 It means the MX-5 doesn’t need stiff suspension to contain lean in corners – so there’s no body roll, but the car is also comfortable on the UK’s bumpy broken roads.

-That’s also helped by the new 1.5-litre engine that’s 100cc smaller than the entry-level engine in the old car – allowing Mazda to sit it further behind the rear wheels.
+That’s also helped by the new 1.5-litre engine that’s 100cc smaller than the entry-level engine in the old car – allowing Mazda to sit it further behind the front wheels.
 The larger 2.0-litre petrol is praised by reviewers for its eagerness to rev and linear power.
-It is non-turbocharged so the MX-5 is not as quick in the midrange, but will achieve close to the advertised fuel economy.
+It is non-turbocharged so the MX-5 is not as quick in the midrange but will achieve close to the advertised fuel economy.